Speakers

 The Youth Plaintiffs of Held vs. State of Montana

-The Festival will highlight some of the 16 young plaintiffs who in August 2023, won the historical climate change case, Held v.
+The Festival will highlight the testimony of Lander Busse, one of the 16 young plaintiffs who in August 2023, won the historical climate change case, Held v.
 State of Montana, declaring that the state of Montana violated the youth’s constitutional rights, which are all predicated on their right to a clean and healthful environment.
 The court invalidated as unconstitutional and enjoined Montana laws that promoted fossil fuels and required turning a blind eye to climate change.
+Attorney Roger Sullivan will update us on recent rulings and will describe how their campaign is continuing to bring justice to the natural world.

 Liz Carlisle